We may earn money or products from the companies mentioned in this post.

 GREAT PARKS ENJOYED AND MORE TO COME

 These are just SEVEN of the 70+ parks in Roseville CA!
 I’m looking forward to checking out all the rest of them and discovering all the fun things to do in each of the Roseville CA parks over the coming year or so.
 And looking forward to hearing about new parks and updates to old parks along the way.
-And yes, I’ll keep you posted on these fun adventures – at Pinterest and here!
+And yes, I’ll keep you posted on these fun adventures – here AND via my weekly email newsletter, full of Roseville and Sacramento area updates, fun events, holiday happenings, real estate market info, and more!
 AND if you have fun and interesting adventures of your own, and/or pictures to share, do let me know.

 P.S.
 Talking about potlucks at parks – if you have a potluck in your future, whether at a park or a holiday home, you might enjoy my Pinterest board on potlucks: P.P.S.
 I haven’t yet visited Woodbridge Park but I shall have to soon.
 I just heard they are the first park Roseville CA is adding Pickleball courtlines too.
 How fun!
 (That info is SO new it’s not yet on the website page – but I got the heads up straight from the City of Roseville via NextDoor and, of course, promptly shared it on my Facebook page – Roseville California Joys AND my Facebook group – Roseville California Joys.
 Be sure to LIKE both of them for plenty of fun and interesting updates, ideas, resources, and more for all things Roseville CA and our delightful lifestyle here. 🙂